RatthewMen/git-project-MATTHEW/README.md

     #1
 addToIndex(String filePath, String SHAHash)
-Modifier and type: static void adds a BLOB and file entries to the index in the order "Blob, file"
+Modifier and type: static void adds a BLOB and file entries to the index in the order "Blob fileName"
-    10/2/2025: changed adding new entries and appending to putting entries into a Hashmap instead and then printing the Hashmap into the index.
+    10/2/2025: changed adding new entries and appending to putting entries into a Hashmap instead and then printing the Hashmap into the index. format was changed to (blob <SHA1> <Pathname>)
+    10/5/2025: changed format to (<SHA1> <Pathname>)

 2.4.1 (9/26/2025)
     #1